Satwik290/TIC-TAC-TOE/README.md

 # Tic Tac Toe with Minimax AI

-A simple and interactive Tic Tac Toe game built with HTML, CSS, and JavaScript.
+A simple and interactive Tic Tac Toe game built with HTML, CSS and JavaScript.
 The AI opponent uses the Minimax algorithm to provide a challenging experience!

 ## Features
 - Single-player mode with AI opponent.